Brigadier killed in IAF chopper crash was set for promotion | Law-Order

 - India

-Among the armed forces personnel killed in the chopper crash near Coonoor was Brigadier Lakhwinder Singh Lidder, a decorated soldier who worked extensively on tri-services reforms as the defence assistant to CDS General Bipin Rawat.
+One of the armed forces personnel killed in the tragic chopper crash near Coonoor was Brigadier Lakhwinder Singh Lidder, a decorated soldier who worked extensively on tri-services reforms as the defence assistant to CDS Gen. Bipin Rawat.

-A second-generation Army officer, Brig Lidder was set to be promoted as Major General soon and was preparing for his next posting after serving as a key member in Gen Rawat's team for more than a year.
+A second-generation Army officer, Brig Lidder was set to become a Major General soon and was preparing to take over a division after serving as a key member in Gen Rawat's team for more than a year.

+Brig Lidder served extensively in counter-terror operations in Jammu and Kashmir and commanded a brigade along India's borders with China.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)